wsmoak/wsmoak.github.io/_posts/2015-10-24-connect-four-elixir-part-2.md

 Here you can see the 'R' indicating a red game piece in the first (bottom) row of the third column.

-But of course we can't always use row 1 -- we need to calculate the first (lowest) empty row for the specified column.
+But of course we can't always use row 1 -- we need to calculate the lowest empty row for the specified column.
 How about this?

 {% highlight diff %}
 diff --git a/lib/connect_four/board.ex b/lib/connect_four/board.ex